amoffat/sh/_docs_sources/sections/command_class.rst

 .. py:attribute:: ErrorReturnCode.stdout

-    The total aggregated STDERR for the process.
+    The total aggregated STDOUT for the process.

 .. py:attribute:: ErrorReturnCode.stderr